Nevenall/bookshelf/README.md

 Thank you [Mike Zrimseks!](https://medium.com/@mikezrimsek/fork-your-own-github-repository-19ad4582b50a)

 ```
-//clone your new repository
 git clone <new repository>.git

-//navigate to the repository root
 cd <new repository>

-//add a reference to your original repository
 git remote add upstream <original repository>.git

-//pull all code from the original repository
 git pull upstream master

-//push all code to the new repository
 git push origin master
 ```